310g17/LibrarySystem2.0/README.md

 Page translated to Vietnamese

 <h3> Addition of a book summary via Wikipedia </h3><br>
 Version2.0.1 adds the addition of a book summary feature incorporated into the book list feature.
 Users are able to write any book into a form and upon submitting the form, users are sent to a new page and are shown the first 2 paragraphs of the Wikipedia page of said book.
-This utilizes the Java API Jsoup which is a page crawling API. <br>
+This utilizes the Java API Jsoup which is a page crawling API.

+For the users convenience and the overall improvement of the system, the book summary feature is here to help users.
+Users can now access any Wikipedia summary of a book.
+Users would not have to navigate away from the site to see the contents of the book. <br>

 ![alt text](ReadMeRsc/wkpd2.png)<br>